borgbackup/borg/docs/internals/frontends.rst

     current
         Current value (always less-or-equal to *total*)
     info
-        Array that describes the current item, may be *none*, contents depend on *msgid* total
+        Array that describes the current item, may be *null*, contents depend on *msgid* total
         Total value